withreach/reach-sdk-checkout-web/README.md

 ## Usage

-See [test/index.html] for an example of the SDK in use.
+See [test/index.html](test/index.html) for examples of the SDK in use.

 ### challenge()